fabiodplacerda/Address-book/docs/software-benefits.md

 ## The Software will:

-- The ability for users to add new contacts to their address book.
+- Allow users to add new contacts to their address book.
-- Options to remove existing contacts from the address book.
+- Allow users to remove existing contacts from the address book.
-- A feature for editing contact details as needed.
+- Enable users to edit contact details as needed.
-- A search function for finding contacts by name.
+- Help users search contacts by name.
-- A feature that lets users view their entire contact list at once.
+- Allow users to view their entire contact list at once.

 ## How will the software benefit the end user?